 One of the more versatile winter root vegetables is the beet.
 Beets are surprisingly in the same family as chard and spinach, and are chock full of betanin.
 Betanin is the cause for their bright red color and is also an extremely powerful anti-oxidant.
 In addition, their properties can assist in digestive problems including irritable bowel syndrome, indigestion and certain parasites.
 As if that wasn’t enough, they also have anti-inflammatory properties that can aide in health problems from arthritis to heart disease.

 Another great characteristic of the beet is that they have a sweet, earthy taste, giving them the flexibility to go back and forth between sweet and savory.
-Beets have been everywhere lately, so Taste of Pace has been incorporating them into all kinds of recipes!
-Our very favorite recipe is for a Roasted Beet Citrus Goat Cheese Pistachio Salad with Citronette.
+Our very favorite recipe is for a Roasted Beet Salad with Citronette.
 It’s the perfect salad to make at the beginning of your week and take with you for lunch.
 This salad is hearty enough with nuts and goat cheese to keep you full, but not heavy enough to leave you feeling sleepy after lunch.
 Plus, all the nutrients in its ingredients will give you an energetic boost for the rest of your day!

-Roasted Beet Citrus Goat Cheese Pistachio Arugula Salad with Citronette
+Roasted Beet Salad with Goat Cheese, Pistachios + Citronette

 - 3 beets